Finding Aids for Historic Images of Buildings in the UK and Ireland

 their pages by Scottish county.

-Galleries of Scotland have an online database including some of their
+Scotland has an online database including some of their collection of

 - Pencils of Light: two